kdik/godot-text-to-speech/README.md

 ## Instructions

-Once the plugin is installed and enabled the node types **TextToSpeech1D**, **TextToSpeech2D** & **TextToSpeech3D** should appear in the Godot engine.
+Once the plugin is installed the node types **TextToSpeech1D**, **TextToSpeech2D** & **TextToSpeech3D** should appear in the Godot engine.
 Add one of them to your scene and use the example below as a guideline.

 ## Example